seven-00/TS-Demo/Readme.md

-# Demo TypeScript Project

-## Overview
-This is a demo TypeScript project that showcases best practices for setting up, compiling, and running TypeScript applications.
+# This Typescript project is build to parse a test format data into json